-Bolivian President Gonzalo Sanchez de Lozada resigned late Friday after impoverished indigenous groups, which make up the majority of the population, took to the streets to protest the government’s plan to export natural gas to the U.S. and Mexico.
-The protests that started in September quickly broadened to other issues and swelled into marches of tens of thousands.
+AMY GOODMAN: Bolivian President Gonzalo Sánchez de Lozada resigned late Friday after impoverished Indigenous groups, which make up the majority of the population, took to the streets to protest the government’s plan to export natural gas to the U.S. and Mexico.
+The protests, that started in September, quickly broadened to other issues and swelled into marches of tens of thousands.
 They were met with violent repression by Bolivian security forces.
-As many as 80 people were killed–many of them during the last week of rioting alone.
+As many as 80 people were killed, many of them during the last week of rioting alone.

-The Miami Herald interviewed the 73-year old former president holed up in a hotel in Miami.
-He spoke of his fears for the future of the country and said, "I don’t know what I’m going to do.
+The unpopular U.S.-educated Sánchez de Lozada resigned in a letter to Congress and then boarded a flight for the United States with six family members and three former Cabinet officials.
+The Miami Herald interviewed the 73-year-old former president holed up in a hotel in Miami.
+He spoke of his fears for the future of the Bolivia and said, quote, “I don’t know what I’m going to do.
 I’m … trying to recover from the shock and shame.”

-The President’s resignation brought with it a degree of peace in Bolivia.
-For the first time in a week, the airport was reopened, buses were running again and shops doing business.
+The president’s resignation brought with it a degree of peace in Bolivia.
+For the first time in a week, the airport was reopened, buses running again, shops doing business.
 Many of the tens of thousands of workers and farmers who massed in the cities were reported to be returning home.